TrisPatt/heritage-housing-predictive-analytics/README.md

 Rationale:
 Using Pearson and Spearman correlation coefficients alongside PPS analysis, we will identify the features most strongly associated with sale price to prioritise them for further modeling and analysis

-4. Visualize Relationships Between Sale Price and Key Features<br>
+4. Visualise Relationships Between Sale Price and Key Features<br>
 Rationale:
-Data visualizations, such as scatterplots, boxplots, and heatmaps, provide an intuitive way to communicate insights to the client.
+Data visualisations, such as scatterplots, boxplots, and heatmaps, provide an intuitive way to communicate insights to the client.
 Highlighting the highest correlated features (e.g., living space, build quality, amenities) with sale price will directly address the client’s goal of understanding feature impact.

-This analysis will be conducted as part of the **Data Visualization, Cleaning, and Preparation** epic (refer to Epics & User Stories for details).
+This analysis will be conducted as part of the **Data Visualisation, Cleaning, and Preparation** epic (refer to Epics & User Stories for details).

 [Back to top](#table-of-contents)

 ### Business Requirement 2: Predict Sale Price

-The goal is to provide an ML-driven solution that accurately forecasts the combined sales price of the client’s four inherited houses while also enabling exploration of the relationship between house characteristics and sale price through data visualizations.
+The goal is to provide an ML-driven solution that accurately forecasts the combined sales price of the client’s four inherited houses while also enabling exploration of the relationship between house characteristics and sale price through data visualisations.
 The following steps outline the approach and rationale:

 1. Develop a Machine Learning (ML) Model to Predict Sale Prices<br>
 Objective: